hmajid2301/composerisation/README.rst

 ----

 Instead of dowloading the tool you can use the `demo website <https://composerisation.haseebmajid.dev>`_.
-Simply paste your `docker-compose.yml` file and press convert then copy the contents from the second input box.
+Simply paste your ``docker-compose.yml`` file and press convert then copy the contents from the second input box.

+**Warning**: The website is only for demo purposes, the code isn't particularly clean.
+This is not a web service but a CLI tool

 Usage
 -----